-3 Preliminary Analysis
+4 Preliminary Analysis

-We use the data to establish three empirical facts, which speak to the trade-off faced by the firms when they plan to make disclosures: disclosure may deter entry from others; and disclosures may make other entrants bid more aggressively.
-First, we show the relationship between presence of a question on the forum and firms' entry probability.
-Second, we show how timing of questions and bids from opponents are related.
-Finally, we show how bids are related to the number of questions that a firm faces.
+We use the data to establish three empirical facts that highlight the trade-offs firms face when considering disclosures: disclosure may deter entry from other firms, and it may also compel other entrants to bid more aggressively.
+First, we examine the relationship between the presence of a question on the forum and firms' entry probability.
+Second, we analyze how the timing of questions and bids from opponents are related.
+Finally, we show how bids are related to the number of questions that a firm encounters.